Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Experimental Setup

-Since every teacher only got about $240$ data points for training in the MNIST experiments, we applied a custom data augmentation within each individual teacher and the student to improve model performances.
-So, each data point within one model's training data was randomly rotated by up to $\pm 7.5 \degree$ and randomly shifted by up to $7\%$ both, in horizontal and vertical direction to make a larger training dataset for that model.
-This data augmentation does not influence the privacy costs since we augment the data points only within a model's training dataset and not over different datasets.
-Therefore, augmented data points will be used to train the same model as their original data points, and PATE is already based on the assumption that each single data point could completely determine the behavior of a corresponding teacher model (\cf \Cref{lem:Loose Bound of the GNMax} and \Cref{lem:Tight Bound of the GNMax}).
-Hence each data point can be augmented and duplicated without additional DP costs.
-For the experiments based on the Adult income data, no data augmentation was applied since it did not yield performance benefits.
+Since, as done in standard PATE~\cite{pate_2017}, every teacher is provided with only $240$ data points for training on MNIST, we apply a custom data augmentation within each individual teacher and the student to improve model performances.
+Therefore, each data point within one model's training data is randomly rotated by up to $\pm 7.5 \degree$ and randomly shifted by up to $7\%$ both, in horizontal and vertical directions to make a larger training dataset for that model.
+This data augmentation does not influence the privacy costs since we augment the data points only within their respective model's training dataset and not over different datasets.
+As a consequence, augmented data points are solely used to train the same model as their original data point.
+Since PATE is already based on the assumption that each single data point can completely determine the behavior of a corresponding teacher model (\cf \Cref{lem:Loose Bound of the GNMax} and \Cref{lem:Tight Bound of the GNMax}), no additional DP costs are incurred by augmenting datapoints.
+For the experiments based on the Adult income data, no data augmentation is applied since it does not yield any performance benefits.